 Finally, God spoke to Adam in a very grave voice:

-“Because you listen to the voice of your wife and eat of the tree that I forbid you, the ground is cursed because of you.
-In toil you eat of it all the days of your life.
-It brings forth thorns and thistles for you, and you eat the plants of the field.
-By the sweat of your brow you eat your bread, until you return to the earth from which you are taken; for you are dust, and to dust you return.”
+“You have listened to the voice of your wife and have eaten from the tree that I commanded you not to eat.
+Because of you, the ground is cursed.
+In toil you will eat from it all the days of your life.
+It will bring forth thorns and thistles for you, and you will eat the plants of the field.
+By the sweat of your brow you will eat your bread, until you return to the earth from which you were taken; for you are dust, and to dust you shall return.”

 God withdrew, deeply saddened.
 A heavy silence fell upon the garden.
 Adam and Eve then understood, with trembling, all that they had lost.